1939 Alabama Crimson Tide football team: Vanderbilt

 In their season finale against the Vanderbilt Commodores, Alabama won 39–0 at Dudley Field on Thanksgiving Day to end a two-game losing streak.
 In the first half touchdowns were scored on a Jimmy Nelson touchdown reception in the first and by a 77-yard Herschel Mosley run and a 67-yard Paul Spencer run in the second.
 Up by three touchdowns at halftime, the Crimson Tide scored three second half touchdowns in the 39–0 victory.
 Second half touchdowns were scored on a 20-yard Jimmy Nelson reception and by Spencer on an eight-yard run and by Hal Newman on an 18-yard reception from Billy Harrell as time expired.
-The victory improved Alabama's all-time record against Vanderbilt to 12–9.